epic-kitchens/C2-Action-Detection/README.md

     --observation_window window_size
 ```

 Note that the if `data/ek100/video_features` is not empty, the code will try to load features form there before loading the lmdb datasets.
-It could be a good idea to empty the `video_features` directory before training.
+It could be a good idea to empty the `video_features` directory before training if training parameters have been chenged.

 ### Action Proposals Classifier
 We provide code to classify action proposals which is based on https://github.com/epic-kitchens/epic-kitchens-slowfast.
 To use the action proposal classifier, you will need to first install the epic-kitchens-slowfast codebase following the instructions available at https://github.com/epic-kitchens/epic-kitchens-slowfast.
 After installing, you should add the repository to your PYTHONPATH with: